eliaSchenker/javascript-2d-engine/README.md

 # 2D Javascript Render Engine
 The 2D Javascript Render Engine makes drawing on the canvas easy.<br>
-It also makes converting from world space to canvas space really easy.<br>
+It also allows the drawing of huge distances and big objects.<br>
 This readme explains how to use the Renderer.

 ## Integrating the Render engine